Zumaia

 Camino del Norte

-In the center stands the Iglesia de San Pedro Apostol, austere but with some oil paintings of 15th-century merchant ships and a few side chapels.
-On the north end of town, near the coast, is the Ermita de San Telmo.
+In town, the Iglesia de San Pedro Apostol is austere but contains oil paintings of 15th-century merchant ships and several side chapels.
+On the north end, near the coast, the Ermita de San Telmo occupies a dramatic cliff-edge position above a small cove.
+The ermita gained modern fame as the wedding location in Ocho Apellidos Vascos — the highest-grossing Spanish film ever — and tour buses arrive regularly.

 San Pedro on the 29th of June.